aalavicena/avicena-pages/content/cv/index.md

 ###### Current
 - I am from Yogyakarta, Indonesia, but spent most of my life in Kuala Lumpur, Malaysia.
-- Currently studying **Master's in Ecology at the Xishuangbanna Tropical Botanical Garden (XTBG), Chinese Academy of Sciences**.
+- Currently studying **Master's in Ecology** at the **Xishuangbanna Tropical Botanical Garden (XTBG), Chinese Academy of Sciences**.
 - Expected to graduate in **June 2026**.
 - Research interests: Intersection between **human-wildlife conflict (HWC) and AI**, and **broad-scale geospatial analysis of HWC**.
-- Master's Thesis: **Drivers and outlook of Elephant-caused human casualties in Tropical Asia** (paper incoming!), supervised by Prof. [Ahimsa Campos-Arceiz](https://scholar.google.com/citations?user=cup55xsAAAAJ&hl=en).
+- **Master's Thesis**: Drivers and outlook of Elephant-caused human casualties in Tropical Asia (paper incoming!), supervised by Prof. [Ahimsa Campos-Arceiz](https://scholar.google.com/citations?user=cup55xsAAAAJ&hl=en).

 ###### Past
-- Obtained **BSc.
-(Hons) in Environmental Science (First Class) from the University of Nottingham Malaysia** in 2022.
+- Obtained **BSc (Hons) in Environmental Science (First Class)** from the **University of Nottingham Malaysia** in 2022.
-- Worked as a research associate after my graduation, involved in the development of an elephant early warning system.
+- Worked as a research associate after my graduation, involved in the development of an elephant early warning system, meta-analysis of mangrove population genetics, and game-based conservation education project.

 Outside of research, I play football with the XTBG Team, playing as a right winger (RW).
 I also enjoy long-distance runs and reading books, with a particular fondness towards classical literature.
 Authors that inspired my writing style include Anton Chekhov and Ahmad Tohari.